philippe75004/philippe75004-Penetration-Testing-0-Homework-main/README.md

 - How can this information be helpful to an attacker: we know he is also the chairman, we can now search for:

-email addresses, usernames, paswords to gather informations (reconnaissance phase) via the OSINT framework: https://osintframework.com/
+**Email addresses, usernames, paswords, birthdates, etc... to gather informations (passive reconnaissance phase) via the OSINT framework: https://osintframework.com/ and hacker will prepare a whale phising attack to the CEO with the informations gathered.**

+**A Protection against that is to teach the users not publish online any private informations: phone #, company email address, social media posts, linkedin / forums posts**

 #### Step 2: DNS and Domain Discovery